agrijo/convertcoords/README.md

-# convertcoords
+# Tanscoord

-a python script, with a tkinter interface, to convert coordinates to UTM and from UTM, do DMS and DMD
+## a python script, with a tkinter interface, to convert coordinates to UTM and from UTM, do DMS and DMD